rkagerer/BlockAmazon/README.md

       /E Log an event in the Application event log of Windows containing the program output /?
 Show this help message (and don't emit a success/failure indicator)

-If you set this up as a scheduled, the account it runs under requires rights to create (first time it's run) and modify (subsequent runs) rules in Windows Firewall.
+If you set this up as a scheduled task, the account it runs under requires rights to create (first time it's run) and modify (subsequent runs) rules in Windows Firewall.
 For the non-security-paranoid, I find it easiest to simply configure the task as follows:

 ![alt text](https://i.imgur.com/DwzPmnH.png")